ansys/pydpf-core/README.md

 ## Documentation and issues

-Documentation for the latest stable release of PyPDF-Core is hosted at [PyDPF-Core documentation](https://dpf.docs.pyansys.com/version/stable/).
+Documentation for the latest stable release of PyDPF-Core is hosted at [PyDPF-Core documentation](https://dpf.docs.pyansys.com/version/stable/).

 In the upper right corner of the documentation's title bar, there is an option for switching from